intersystems/apps-rest/docs/sample-phonebook.md

 }
 ```

-This says that a POST request to /contact/(contact ID)/$add-phone will call the AddPhoneNumber of that instance, providing the automatically-deserialized phoneNumber object from the body (based on the argument type in the method signature) and responding with a JSON export of the updated instance of `Sample.Phonebook.Data.Person` (based on the return type in the method signature).
+This says that a POST request to /contact/(contact ID)/$add-phone will call the AddPhoneNumber of that instance, providing the automatically-deserialized phoneNumber object from the body (based on the argument type in the method signature) and responding with a JSON export of the updated instance of `Sample.Phonebook.Model.Person` (based on the return type in the method signature).

 Now that the "add-phone" action has been defined, we must also enable access to it in CheckPermission: